 The holidays in Georgia start on 25th December.
 On New Year almost everyone meets his family at home and then goes out with friends.
 Mostly the people visit several places in one night.
 At midnight the family should be visited by the Mekvle.
 This is the person who is the first to congratulate on the New Year and bring in good fortune, health, and wealth.
 Everyone eagerly waits for this person to come through the door, after midnight, throwing candy and sweets.
 It means that all that year will be sweet and spent in harmony and peace.

 Probably the most important aspect of these celebrations is the Georgian «Supra».
 Nowhere else you will find tables containing such healthy and unhealthy food at the same time.
 Georgian food is always very natural, the whole variety of spices and ingredients tastes fantastic, but there is always way so much food at the Georgian «Supra».
 It is very easy to overeat there, though the way to this fullness is extremely delightful.

 A Georgian table cannot be imagined without the main dishes which are first and foremost Satsivi.
-This is a Turkey with walnut sauce, the crown of the fest and one of the most delicious dish you can ty in Georgia.
+This is a Turkey with walnut sauce, the crown of the fest and one of the most delicious dishes you can try in Georgia.
 And there is Gozinaki, caramelized walnuts fried in boiled honey, cooled and cut into rhombus shapes.
-This is the reason why everybody waits until midnight, because you cannot get a crunchy bite of this piece before the New year.
-In the midnight, when the bell rings, everyone puts the Gozinaki into each other‘s mouth.
+This is the reason why everybody waits until midnight because you cannot get a crunchy bite of this piece before the New year.
+At midnight, when the bell rings, everyone puts the Gozinaki into each other‘s mouth.
 This signifies: As you get old, may you be as sweet as this candy.